ninsuo/tidypics/README.md

 ## Usage

-In a directory containing pictures, type `tidypics`.
+In a directory containing pictures, type `tidypics`

 ## Requirements: